Mimungkum

-The Mimungkum were an indigenous Australian people of Cape York Peninsula in northern Queensland.
+The Mimungkum were an Aboriginal Australian people of Cape York Peninsula in northern Queensland.

 Language

 The Mimungkum spoke a dialect of Wik Mungkan.

 Country

 The Mimungkum were a small tribe restricted to an estimated 80 mi2 of territory 12 miles inland and south of Cape Keerweer in the Gulf of Carpentaria and on the Kendall River.

 People

 The Mimungkum are one of the Wik peoples, but the Wik form of their ethnonym was not recorded, unless it is this tribe that is referred to in a reference to a tribe called the Wikmumin in this area.